 These and many other benefits are sometimes called ecosystem services.
 In this document, ecosystem services refer to the things trees do for human society and the environment, often at no direct cost.
-There are four main types of ecosystem services1:
+There are four main types of ecosystem services:

-- Cultural how people value the urban forest, including benefits related to beautification, sense of place, mental and physical health, spirituality, recreation, and tourism. - Regulating natural processes providing a direct benefit, such as pollination allowing plants to fruit and set seed, and trees consuming and storing carbon from the air or providing shade. - Supporting natural processes providing indirect benefits by creating the conditions for other services to occur.
-Photosynthesis is an example of a supporting ecosystem service in the urban forest, which is how trees convert light into energy to feed themselves. - Provisioning the direct products of trees and forests, such as medicines, fruits, mushrooms, clean water, timber, and plant fibres.
+Cultural - the non-material benefits people obtain from ecosystems, including benefits related to beautification, sense of place, mental and physical health, spirituality, recreation, and tourism.

+Regulating - natural processes providing a direct benefit, such as pollination allowing plants to fruit and set seed, and trees consuming and storing carbon from the air, filtering pollution, stabilizing soil erosion, or providing shade.

+Supporting - natural processes providing indirect benefits by creating the conditions for other services to occur.
+Photosynthesis is an example of a supporting ecosystem service in the urban forest, which is how trees convert light into energy to feed themselves.

+Provisioning - the direct products of trees and forests, such as medicines, fruits, mushrooms, clean water, wood, and plant fibres.